enewbury/cloud/README.md

 # collabora_dictionaries    = 'en'            # Separate ISO 639-1 codes with a space.
 ```

+(DEPRECATED) Using a custom turnserver setup with matrix instead.
 You can also install the TURN server needed for [Nextcloud Talk](https://nextcloud.com/talk/).
 ```ini
 # Set to true to install TURN server for Nextcloud Talk.